- The current solar market is evolving in terms of appliance functionings and the expenses of solar energy.

 In recent years, development in the field of solar energy has been steadily rising.
-But up until 2018, only 2% of the total energy produced in the USA came from solar energy.
-This energy is highly efficient in terms of cost-effective production, maintenance, as well as durability.
-It might look like the switch to solar is taking its sweet time, but the change has been quite rapid when compared to the previous years.
+But up until 2018, only 2% of the total energy produced in the U.S.A. came from solar energy.
+This energy is highly efficient in terms of cost-effective production, maintenance, and durability.
+It might look like the switch to solar is taking its sweet time, but the change has been relatively rapid compared to the previous years.

-Companies are switching to solar and even residential homeowners and schools have begun to realize the many benefits.
+Companies are switching to solar, and even residential homeowners and schools have begun to realize the many benefits.
 America has numerous solar energy companies so far.
-There are many projections available regarding the future of solar by as early as 2025.
+Many projections are available regarding the future of solar futures study by as early as 2025.

-Today, we’re going to discuss the current state of solar, its challenges, and the things to look forward to in the world of solar.
+Today, we’re going to discuss the current state of solar, its challenges, and the things to look forward to in the world of solar future.

 Table of Contents

 The Current State of Solar Energy

 Monocrystalline and polycrystalline solar panels are famous for their excellent performance and low production costs leading to cheap electricity prices.
 Various solar panel systems currently provide an efficiency rate between 15-20%.